-4.3.6 TRACK REMOVED FROM SERVICE (TRACK OUT OF SERVICE)
+4.4.1 TRACK REMOVED FROM SERVICE (TRACK OUT OF SERVICE)

-To establish working limits by removing a track from service;
+To establish working limits by removing a track from service:

-- 1) Authority to remove track from service is issued by track permit, indicated on the daily operating bulletin, to the RWIC by the Dispatcher. - 2) Before the track is removed from service, it must be protected using PTC blocking. - 3) The RWIC will request track removed from service by designating the track and naming the points at each end of the track out of service to the dispatcher. - 4) The RWIC will copy and repeat the permit information to the dispatcher. - 5) Trains must not use the track unless the track permit states the name or title of the RWIC who may authorize use and the RWIC directs all movements with in the working limits.
-Movements must be made at restricted speed. - 6) The RWIC will release the track back to control when protection is no longer in needed. - 7) The Dispatcher will then remove protection for that segment of track as specified by the RWIC.
+- 1) Authority to remove track from service is issued by track permit, indicated on the daily operating bulletin, to the RWIC by the dispatcher/controller. - 2) Before the track is removed from service, it must be protected using the appropriate blocking tool. - 3) The RWIC will request track removed from service by designating the track and naming the points at each end of the track out of service to the dispatcher/controller. - 4) The RWIC will copy and repeat the permit information to the dispatcher/controller. - 5) Trains must not use the track unless the track permit states the name or title of the RWIC who may authorize use and the RWIC directs all movements within the working limits.
+Movements must be made at restricted speed. - 6) The RWIC will release the track back to Control when protection is no longer in needed. - 7) The dispatcher/controller will then remove protection for that segment of track as specified by the RWIC.